FEAR OF TAKING TESTS

 One study reports a wide range between 10 and 40 percent of school age students may experience test anxiety sufficient to have a negative effect on the outcome.

 Not wanting to take a test and the fear of taking tests are entirely different.
 Telling the difference between the two is trickier.
-If a student performs well on pop quizzes and other tests, but fails the big ones, it indicates the possibility that the student has a test anxiety.
+If a student performs well on pop quizzes and other tests, but fails the big ones, indicates the possibility that the student has a test anxiety.

 B. Causes for Fear of Taking Tests.